alexblanche/basic_project/README.md

 ## Files

 The repository contains the following files:
+In basic_parsing:
+- basic_encoding.ml: contains lists of the encoding (in one or two bytes) of most of the commands and all the characters that exist on Casio calculator (Graph 35+), and the functions that generate two hash tables, containing the visual representation of the characters in text mode and graphic mode respectively
+- basic_tree.ml (to be renamed): contains the types for the abstract representation of Casio Basic code used for interpretation
+- file_reader.ml: various file reading functions

+In data:
+- char1 ... char7.bmp, gphchar1.bmp, gphchar2.bmp: files that represent all the characters in text mode and graphic mode, whose representations are extracted and stored in the two hash tables (see basic_encoding.ml)

+In picture_editor:
 - bmp_reader.ml: simplified BMP file reader
 - picture_drawer.ml: contains the graphic interface to draw and edit pictures
 - picture_creator.ml: contains the functions and interface to convert RGB images to monochromatic 64*128 images through the Floyd-Steinberg dithering algorithm or the simple Threshold algorithm
-- file_to_string.ml: various file reading functions

 ## To do next
 Compilers and decompilers:
-- Code a lexer and a parser with Lex, Yacc to convert G1M files to an intermediate abstract "Basic tree" type
+- Code a lexer and a parser to convert G1M files to an intermediate abstract "Basic tree" type
 - Code a converter from Basic tree to readable Basic code (custom format ".cb")
-- Code a converter from readable Basic code to Basic tree type (using Lex, Yacc)
+- Code a converter from readable Basic code to Basic tree type
 - Code a converter from Basic tree type to binary, and writes it into a G1M file

 Picture conversions: